flengyel/zettel-view/README.md

 ![Zettel View](./resources/Zettel-View.png)

 Clicking on any file in the Zettel View window opens the Zettel markdown file in an editor window and causes the file explorer to highlight the selected file.
 Since I installed the "Auto-Open Markdown Preview" VS Code extension, the markdown preview of the selected Zettel also appears.
+The Zettel View output channel window shows informational messages about markdown files in the open folder.
+One informational message states that the filename `2023.0613.1243.md` does not match the ID (in the H1 header).
+The other messages name files that do not have an H1 header of the form `# ID TITLE`.

 Zettel View makes some assumptions about Zettels.
 First, Zettels are markdown files with the extension `.md`.
 Second, a markdown file's H1 or level-one header has the form `# ID TITLE` (the `ID` is to the left; some prefer the `ID` on the right).
 Third, `ID` matches a regular expression specific to my `ID` scheme.
 Fourth, `ID.md` is the filename of the Zettel markdown file with the header `# ID TITLE`.